-SCHOOL ECONOMICS A ND BUSINESS
+SCHOOL ECONOMICS A ECONOMICS AND BUSINESS

-ACADEMIC UNIT MANAGEMEN MANAGEMENT SCIENCE AND TECHNOLOGY
+ACADEMIC UNIT MANAGEMENT SCIENCE AND TECHNOLOGY

-LEVEL OF STUDIES POSTGRADUAT ΓE
+LEVEL OF STUDIES POSTGRADUAT ГЕ

 COURSE CODE DIM-2B1 SEMESTER 2 ND

-COURSE TITLE ELECTRONIC G ELECTRONIC GOVERNMENT
+COURSE TITLE ELECTRONIC G OVERNMENT

-INDEPENDENT TEACHIN if credits are awarded for separate compon- laboratory exercises, etc. If the credits are award the weekly teaching hours an vonents of the course, e.g. lectures, WEEKLY TEACHING HOURS CREDITS CREDITS
+if credits are awarded for separate compon laboratory exercises, etc. If the credits are awar INDEPENDENT TEACHING ACTIVITIES re awarded for separate components of the course, e.g. lectures, rcises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits CREDITS

-Lectures 3 7,5
+3 7,5

 Add rows if necessary.
-The organisation of teach are described in detail at (d). ing and the teachi ng methods used
+The organisation of teach ing and the teachi ng methods used

 COURSE TYPE general background, special background, specialised general knowledge, skills development Specialised ger neral knowledge

 PREREQUISITE COURSES: Not required

-LANGUAGE OF INSTRUCTION and EXAMINATIONS:
+LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek (including English bibliography)

 IS THE COURSE OFFERED TO ERASMUS STUDENTS NO

-COURSE WEBSITE (URL) https://eclass. upatras.gr/courses s/MST182/
+COURSE WEBSITE (URL) https://eclass.u upatras.gr/courses, /MST182/ ·